adjust/android_sdk/doc/migrate.md

         String appToken = "{YourAppToken}";
         String environment = AdjustConfig.ENVIRONMENT_SANDBOX;
         AdjustConfig config = new AdjustConfig(this, appToken, environment);
-        config.setLogLevel(LogLevel.INFO); // if not configure, INFO is used by default Adjust.onCreate(config);
+        config.setLogLevel(LogLevel.INFO); // if not configured, INFO is used by default Adjust.onCreate(config);
     }
 }